1.0 Raspberry Pi

 - A TV with HDMI connector

-The micro SD card containing NOOBS is inserted in the connector for the card on Pi4B.
+The micro SD card containing NOOBS or Raspbian operating system is inserted in the connector for the card on Pi4B.
 One of the HDMI ports of Pi4B is connected to the HDMI connector of the TV.
 The keyboard and mouse are connected to two USB ports on Pi4B respectively.
 The USB C type connector of Power supply is connected to USB C power connector of Pi4B.

 First screen after Raspberry Pi 4 power on